aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Some men dream of fortunes, others dream of cookies.
+> 🥠 Change is inevitable, except for vending machines.

-Last update: Sun Jul 21 05:07:49 2024
+Last update: Mon Jul 22 05:08:17 2024

 ### Let's play! 🎮